frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

-"Remember, O most Gracious Virgin Mary, that never was it known, that anyone who fled to your protection, implored your help, or sought your intercession was left unaided."
+"Remember, O most Gracious Virgin Mary, that never was it known, that anyone who fled to your protection, implored your help, or sought your intercession was left unaided" (Prayer, *The Memorare*).

 We know she\'s looking out for us all the time.
 She had a very clear message when she appeared in the grotto.
 She wanted to remind humanity of the need for conversion and penance.
 In nearly all of her apparitions, she said the same thing.

-As in nearly all of her other apparitions, she\'s also prayed the rosary with Bernadette, as though emphasizing the power of the rosary.
+As in nearly all of her other apparitions, she\'s also prayed the Rosary with Bernadette, as though emphasizing the power of the Rosary.

-She also spoke of how we can be co-redeemers with Christ, redeeming with Him, uniting our sufferings with Him on the cross---any pain, physical or moral, difficulties in our life, challenges, contradictions, mysteries---and also voluntary mortifications that we might do some day out of generosity, offering those things to Our Lady in atonement for all the sins of men.
+She also spoke of how we can be co-redeemers with Christ, redeeming with Him, uniting our sufferings with Him on the Cross---any pain, physical or moral, difficulties in our life, challenges, contradictions, mysteries---and also voluntary mortifications that we might do some day out of generosity, offering those things to Our Lady in atonement for all the sins of men.

-With Our Lady beside us, we can come to see how things that might appear to be a great tragedy can bring about great good, and consider it through the eyes of faith.
+With Our Lady beside us, we can come to see how things that might appear to be a great tragedy can in fact bring about great good, and consider it through the eyes of faith.

 I was at a special Mass about a week or so ago in Msongari in Loreto in Nairobi.
 It was the 100th anniversary of the Loreto Sisters in Kenya, and of course it was a very special moment.
 It's possibly one of the longest-serving religious orders in Kenya.

-Archbishop Kivuva said the Mass and he was saying many beautiful things about the contribution the Sisters had made to the Church in Kenya; what the Church in Kenya would not have been if it hadn\'t been for Loreto Sisters, and how he\'d asked several kids, "Do you go to Loreto School?"
+Archbishop Kivuva \[Martin Kuviva Musonde\] said the Mass and he was saying many beautiful things about the contribution the Sisters had made to the Church in Kenya; what the Church in Kenya would not have been if it hadn\'t been for Loreto Sisters, and how he\'d asked several kids, "Do you go to Loreto School?"
 They\'d say, "No, but my mother did."

 He said, half the country said the same thing, in a couple of little clips that are very apt.